adeena210/Neural-Networks/README.md

 1. **network.py**: Implementation of a multilayer neural network learner that utilizes backpropagation (D1).
 2. Data Files (D2):
-    i. **HiddenUnitEncoding_00000001.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,0,0,0,0,0,1) for the epoch of learning that was just completed. ii. **HiddenUnitEncoding_00000010.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,0,0,0,0,1,0) for the epoch of learning that was just completed. iii. **HiddenUnitEncoding_00000100.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,0,0,0,1,0,0) for the epoch of learning that was just completed. iv. **HiddenUnitEncoding_00001000.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,0,0,1,0,0,0) for the epoch of learning that was just completed.
+    i. **HiddenUnitEncoding_00000001.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,0,0,0,0,0,1) for each epoch of learning. ii. **HiddenUnitEncoding_00000010.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,0,0,0,0,1,0) for each epoch of learning. iii. **HiddenUnitEncoding_00000100.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,0,0,0,1,0,0) for each epoch of learning. iv. **HiddenUnitEncoding_00001000.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,0,0,1,0,0,0) for each epoch of learning.
-    v. **HiddenUnitEncoding_00010000.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,0,1,0,0,0,0) for the epoch of learning that was just completed. vi. **HiddenUnitEncoding_00100000.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,1,0,0,0,0,0) for the epoch of learning that was just completed. vii. **HiddenUnitEncoding_01000000.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,1,0,0,0,0,0,0) for the epoch of learning that was just completed. viii. **HiddenUnitEncoding_10000000.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (1,0,0,0,0,0,0,0) for the epoch of learning that was just completed. ix. **SumOfSquaredErrors.csv**: A csv file containing the value of the sum of squared errors for each of the output units over the eight training examples for the epoch of learning that was just completed.
+    v. **HiddenUnitEncoding_00010000.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,0,1,0,0,0,0) for each epoch of learning. vi. **HiddenUnitEncoding_00100000.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,0,1,0,0,0,0,0) for each epoch of learning. vii. **HiddenUnitEncoding_01000000.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (0,1,0,0,0,0,0,0) for each epoch of learning. viii. **HiddenUnitEncoding_10000000.csv**: A csv file containing the three hidden units in the network for the input \vec{x} = (1,0,0,0,0,0,0,0) for each epoch of learning, ix. **SumOfSquaredErrors.csv**: A csv file containing the value of the sum of squared errors for each of the output units over the eight training examples for each epoch of learning.
 3. Plots (D3):
     i. **HiddenUnit_00000001_Plot.png**: A graph of the values emitted by the three hidden units in the network for the input \vec{x} = (0,0,0,0,0,0,0,1) vs. the epoch number (T3.2). ii. **HiddenUnit_00000010_Plot.png**: A graph of the values emitted by the three hidden units in the network for the input \vec{x} = (0,0,0,0,0,0,1,0) vs. the epoch number (T3.2).